datanav/docs/hub/roadmap.rst

 ================

 Properties in Sesam originate from external systems or are composed from other properties using DTL.
-The fact properties are composed using introspectable DTL in combination with :ref:`schema inferencing <schema_inferencing>` allows us to continously track property lineage.
+The fact properties are composed using introspectable DTL in combination with :ref:`schema inference <schema_inference>` allows us to continuously track property lineage.

 .. note::
   :ref:`Property lineage <property_lineage>` is now offered as part of :ref:`Integrated search <integrated_search>`.